 ‘Dangerous situation’ sends students scrambling at Gwinnett high school football game

-Video from the Discovery High School and South Gwinnett High School football game on Friday night shows students on both sides of the field running from the stands.
+Video from the Discovery High School and Central Gwinnett High School football game on Friday night shows students on both sides of the field running from the stands.

 In an email sent to parents at Discovery High School, Principal Marci Sledge says there was a “very scary and dangerous situation” during the game’s halftime.